Shard-Tools/shard.tools/README.md

 Most online file tools upload your files to a server.

-Shard Tools is designed differently:
+Shard Tools takes a local-first approach:

 - 🔒 Files are processed locally in your browser
-- 🚫 No file uploads required
+- 🚫 No upload required for supported tools
 - ⚡ Fast browser-based processing
-- 🛠️ PDF, image, developer, and utility tools
+- 🛡️ Privacy-first by design
 - 🌐 Works directly in your browser

 ## Tools

 ### PDF
 - Merge PDF
 - Split PDF
 - Rotate PDF